lathe/punctaffy-for-racket/README.md

 Racket also has a particular implementation of readtables already.
 Readtable mappings have little in common with variable lookups and have very little hygiene or extensibility.

-To work together with Racket's hygiene systems, Lexmeta will focus on taking Racket syntax objects as input and producing Racket syntax objects as output, trying to play nicely with source locations, taints, etc. along the way.
+To work together with Racket's hygiene systems, Punctaffy will focus on taking Racket syntax objects as input and producing Racket syntax objects as output, trying to play nicely with source locations, taints, etc. along the way.

 The readtable, on the other hand, almost seems better to rebuild from scratch, using custom implementations of every reader macro.
-This is a steep undertaking, and yet 100% parity with Racket's existing (unhygienic) reader syntaxes is probably undesirable, so it's not a priority of the Lexmeta project yet.
+This is a steep undertaking, and yet 100% parity with Racket's existing (unhygienic) reader syntaxes is probably undesirable, so it's not a priority of the Punctaffy project yet.

-## Using Lexmeta
+## Using Punctaffy

-Lexmeta is still in a highly experimental phase.
+Punctaffy is still in a highly experimental phase.
 If there's even an API to speak of, it's more an accident of `(provide (all-defined-out))` rather than something that's actually well-defined, stable, or supported.
-Consider Lexmeta to be a proof of concept, and implement your own systems similar to it if you like what you see.
+Consider Punctaffy to be a proof of concept, and implement your own systems similar to it if you like what you see.
 Let me know if you do! :)